 - Vaporizing (much safer than smoking)

-- Edibles like tinctures (liquid extracts typically dissolved in alcohol) or butters, oils, capsules, and baked goods
+- Edibles such butters, oils, capsules, and baked goods

-- Topicals like salves and lotion, which can relieve pain and inflammation in the area applied (but don’t get you high), and transdermal patches (meant to affect you systemically).
+- Topicals such as salves and lotion, which can relieve pain and inflammation in the area applied (but don’t get you high), and transdermal patches (meant to affect you systemically).

 A 2015 study in The Journal of Pain looked at the safety of cannabis when used by patients with chronic pain over the course of a year.
-The researchers compared over 200 people with chronic pain using cannabis in Canada to a similar number of people with chronic pain who were not using cannabis.
+The researchers compared more than 200 people living in Canada who had chronic pain using cannabis in Canada to a similar number of people who had chronic pain who were not using cannabis.
 The patients were part of a monitored treatment program.
 They found that while medical cannabis users had an increased risk of side effects, “most were mild to moderate,” the authors write.
 The report concludes that cannabis “appears to have a reasonable safety profile.”

 That’s not to say there aren’t risks to using medical cannabis.
 Cannabis can make anxiety or mood disorders worse in some people, according to a review.
 And it has been strongly linked to the risk of developing a psychotic disorder, such as schizophrenia, in those people already at genetic risk of such disorders.
 There is also some evidence that cannabis use has effects on brain development when used in adolescence.